Saridraj/cryptoport/README.md

 ### .env
 - Create file name .env in the project.
-- Add environment variable which consist of
+- Add environment variable that consist of
 ```bash
 $ JWT_SECRET
 $ DATA_PROVIDER